 On the backdrop of the Covid-19 pandemic, the Paraguayan government realised that the country relies heavily on exports.
 As a result, the government has shifted its focus on enabling shorter supply chains.
 Alongside, the demand for organic products has taken a big leap and organic fairs are taking place across the country.
 The project team is now part of the “National Organic Program”, a joint endeavour between producer groups, certifiers and private sector companies to foster organic agriculture, specifically using agroecological approaches.

 At the beginning of the project, a study was developed to look into the barriers to access markets faced by farmers in project areas.
-The main barriers were found to be poor communication between different stakeholders, informality in terms of documentation and a lack of adequate infrastructure and market channels.
-The report also shed light on a range of solutions to overcome such barriers, including the promotion of associations and organic agriculture through PGS to adapt to climate change, and to increase sales at organic fairs and supermarkets.
-Following the report’s recommendations, a link was established between an already existing PGS initiative called EcoAgro and the producers in the project areas, resulting in a fruitful partnership.
+The primary hindrances were found to be informal documentation, inadequate stakeholder communication, and a lack of suitable market channels and infrastructure.
+The report also discussed various ways to get through these obstacles, such as promoting associations and organic farming through PGS to adapt to climate change and boost sales at organic fairs and grocery stores.
+Following the report’s recommendations, a connection was made between a PGS effort called EcoAgro that already existed and the project areas’ farmers, resulting in a successful cooperation.

 Support was given to 27 producers, providing them with training on local medicinal plants and market opportunities, as well as promotion of the PGS approach in three districts through the organisation Paraguay Organico.
 Soon after, 27 producers carried out verification visits and internal inspections of farms distributed across several Paraguayan districts (Itaúgua, Pirayu, Yaguaron, Ita, Piribebuy and Itacurubi de la Cordillera).